-One of the challenges Dreamer & Co has faced (in African country where the company is based) is lack of supplies like beads, brass, jewelry clasps, and gold, etc. As a company policy, they work hard to source ethically made products from places around the world.
-Dreamer & Co’s founders research each vendor to make sure they are providing a fair working environment for all of their employees.
+One of the challenges Dreamer & Co has faced (in the African country where the company is based) is the lack of supplies like beads, brass, jewelry clasps, and gold, etc. As a company policy, they work hard to source ethically made products from places around the world.
+Dreamer & Co researches each vendor to make sure they are providing a fair working environment for all of their employees.

 Based in Alexandria, Virginia, most of the work for Dreamer & Co takes place in the Horn of Africa.
 (Due to security concerns, they choose not to share the name of the country for the privacy of the artisans.)

 “We work with the artisans to provide a fair and above minimum wage for their work,” says Baylee.